mikejsavage/yougram/README.md

 I develop on macOS and Linux.
 Yougram should run on Windows and other Unixes but I haven't and won't test them.

-Yougram should run on arbitrarily bad hardware.
-Probably don't enable the AI features on a Raspberry Pi.
+Yougram should run on arbitrarily bad hardware, but probably don't enable the AI features on a Raspberry Pi.

 The yougram binary is around 25MB.
 The optional Moondream AI model is 2GB.